Khmarepalli/Address-Validator/README.md

 # Address-Validator
 Given an address, the USPS api validates the address.
-This application can be used within checking user's address on a e-commerce website.
+The Java application can be used within checking user's address on an e-commerce website.